velartrill/velartrill.github.io/orig/spirals/cohesion/missing-in-action.md

 “She isn’t— I’m not—” Livkir raises his hands.
 “Nili, why do you have to be this way?
 Novas above, she's not wrong, it really *is* like you go feral when Cas isn’t around.
 I don’t know how she keeps you under control!”

 “I’ll show you *feral!”* Niltar’s fist moves with ferocious speed and Livkir recoils, clutching at his stomach.
 “You’re *unbelievable!* First you want to lay down for Lisuan fucking Tegvari, then you go and try to make *me* bend over for her, what’s next, huh?”
 She slaps his cheek with enough force to send him stumbling.
-“The Empire?
-You gonna crawl on all fours and beg the Empress to flog you?”
+“You gonna crawl on all fours and beg the Tenth Empress to flog you?”

 “G-guys—” Shalcas tries feebly to interject.
 Niltar ignores him.